adityakamath/so100-playground/playground/README.md

 1. When connecting, it reads the current positions of all servos
 2. Keyboard and gamepad commands apply relative position changes rather than absolute positions
 3. This ensures the real robot responds properly regardless of its initial position
+4. Direction toggles allow you to invert individual servo movements if they're rotating in the wrong direction

 ### Connection Requirements